IMCAL is a professional organization whose primary goal is the continued growth and development of Southwest Louisiana, and has been since 1972.

 Our board of directors is comprised of elected and appointed officials from throughout the five parishes and eighteen municipalities of Southwest Louisiana.
 Although we receive funding from federal, state, and local sources, we are not a federal, state, or local government entity.
 We are a quasi-governmental agency, governed by our board of directors.

 The need for a regional approach to the challenges in Southwest Louisiana, and a center of excellence to address these problem, is perhaps more prevalent today than when the Commission was formed.
 IMCAL has come a long way since 1972.
 Although areas of emphasis have changed somewhat over the years, one fact still remains: coordination, objectivity, impartiality, and a comprehensive approach to a regional development are still the cornerstone of IMCAL’s existence.
-We are the only regional organization in Southwest Louisiana charged with these responsibilities.
+We do this, not only because we are the Federally designated Regional Planning Commission, but because we are dedicated to the continued growth of Southwest Louisiana.

 Use our Contact Us page to tell us what we’re doing right or what we can improve on.